Conezi/animated_item/README.md

 ### Usage
 ---
-`AnimatedItem` uses the ScrollController's scroll offset to animate the active item in a [ListView].
+`AnimatedItem` uses the ScrollController's scroll offset to animate child in a [ListView].

 ```dart
 ListView.builder(